 The physical demands of sports and recreational activities make athletes engaged in organized sports and even those “weekend warriors” susceptible to brain injuries.
 Although helmets and other athletic gear may reduce the degree of force to the head, they can never fully prevent a concussion.

 The NorthShore Neurological Institute benefits from the leadership of nationally-recognized experts in the area of brain injury and sports medicine who are experienced at assessing and treating athletes at all levels—from professional and collegiate to high school and youth sports.
 They work closely with a team's athletic training and medical staff to determine when athletes are safely able to return to their sports activities for practice and/or competitive play after a concussion.

-Many of our sports concussion specialists, including neurologists, sports medicine physicians, neuropsychologists and physiatrists, have worked with elite athletes from Chicago professional teams as well as served as consultants to high schools and colleges.
+Many of our sports concussion specialists, including neurologists, sports medicine physicians, neuropsychologists and physiatrists, have worked with elite athletes from Chicago professional teams—including the Bears, Blackhawks, White Sox and Fire—as well as served as consultants to high schools and colleges.
 They have vast experience assessing and treating concussions in sports resulting from myriad athletic endeavors, from traditionally heavy contact sports like football, hockey and soccer to basketball and swimming.

 In most cases, athletes who sustain a concussion are not knocked out; they often remain awake and continue talking normally.
 Parents are advised to watch children in both practice and game situations for any particularly hard hits or collisions with another athlete, the ground and/or objects.